FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Plotz, Plots, Plotze, Plotzes, Plotse, Plottz, Plotts, Plootz, Ploots, Plottzes, Blotz, Blots and many more.

 This web page shows only a small excerpt of our Blatz research.
-Another 193 words (14 lines of text) covering the year 1790 is included under the topic Early Blatz History in all our PDF Extended History products.
+Another 193 words (14 lines of text) covering the year 1790 is included under the topic Early Blatz History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Blatz Notables in all our PDF Extended History products.
+More information is included under the topic Early Blatz Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: